youtous/destr0yer-build/README.md

 On your computer:

   - python3, pip3
   - openssl
   - terraform
   - ansible (>= 2.9)
   - bash
   - jq
   - ruby

-*Tested on Debian 10 Buster only.*
+*Tested on Debian 11 Bullseye only.*

 ### Ansible 3rd content